xmahbub/LiveTV/README.md

 ### What is LiveTV BD ?
-It's a simple php forum script basicaly it's a Live TB forum.Some Bangladeshi channel is builtin installed in this forum.
+It's a simple php forum script.
+Basicaly it's a Live TB forum.Some Bangladeshi channel is builtin installed in this forum.

 <br/><br/><br/>